DeanDupalov/need-a-player/README.md

-# Getting Started with Create React App
+# Need-A-Player React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is to help people get together and play football.

 ## Available Scripts